Tuesday, June 9, 2015

 -increasing respiratory difficulty

--shock signs and symptoms (rapid or weak pulse, cyanosis, low blood pressure)
+-shock signs and symptoms (rapid or weak pulse, cyanosis,

 -jugular vein distension